kshivam30/typing-master/README.md

 ## How to Use

 1. **Start Typing**: The app will display a series of words for you to type.
-2. **Monitor Your Performance**: Keep an eye on your accuracy and errors as you type.
-3. **Results Summary**: Once the time is up, you will receive a summary of your performance, including your accuracy percentage, the number of errors, and total words typed.
+2. **Results Summary**: Once the time is up, you will receive a summary of your performance, including your accuracy percentage, the number of errors, and total words typed.